CricketBr/Crickets-Shorthand-Site/orthic_extended_clarey_folder/orthic_extended_clarey.md

-# The Alphabet -- format table
+# The Alphabet -- format table -- a lot of work and harder to edit

 |letter|example|example|letter|example|example|
 | --- | --- | --- | --- | --- | --- |